aplteam/Cider/mkdocs/docs/api.md

 `checkPackageVersions`

-: By default you will be asked if you want Cider to check all principal packages for later versions and, if any are found, if you want to update them.
-(If the project has multiple package folders the second question is asked for each Tatin installation folder.)
+: By default Cider proposes to check principal packages for later versions and, if found, to update them.

         ⍬ - Ask me whether to check (default)
         0 - Do not check at all